 Solution 4: Digging through the mailbox

-It may happen that among all the missing files and folders you need only one particular piece of information, like an important working presentation, a precious photo archive, or any other valuable data that has been accidentally erased.
+It may happen that among all the missing files and folders you need only one in particular.
+It could be an important working presentation, a precious photo archive, or any other valuable data that has been accidentally erased.
 This is where the messenger chat history and cloud storage services may come to the rescue!

-Try to remember if you have emailed the file to anyone, like a friend or coworker?
-Or, perhaps, you have shared it before through your favorite cloud-based storage service like DropBox, iCloud, or Google Drive?
+Try to remember if you have emailed the file to anyone, or if you have shared it before through a cloud-based storage service like DropBox, iCloud, or Google Drive.
 If so, you might be able to get a copy of the file you need from there.
-Again, even if you lose the most recent changes — it’s better than nothing.

 Solution 5: Professional data recovery lab

 It is important to understand that between accidental file deletion and data corruption caused by physical damage to the disk, hardware failure, or severe logical errors occurring in the file system, there are fundamentally different scenarios for data loss.
-If you inadvertently wiped an important folder, report, document, or any other data — and that nuisance was noticed on time — the odds you can successfully recover deleted files on your own are fairly high.
+If you inadvertently wiped an important folder, report, document, or any other data and noticed on time, the odds you can successfully recover deleted files on your own are fairly high.

-At the same time, if data gets lost, corrupted or degraded due to a mechanical component failure (in HDDs), as a result of power surge (for SSDs), physical damage or multiple system errors, it’s a sure sign that the drive is on the verge of collapse.
-If you continue to perform operations and run utilities on the failed device in an attempt to recover deleted files, you are most likely to end up with a complete loss of data.
+At the same time, if data gets lost, corrupted, or degraded due to a mechanical component failure (in HDDs), as a result of a power surge (for SSDs), physical damage, or multiple system errors, it’s a sure sign that the drive is on the verge of collapse.
+If you continue to perform operations and run utilities on the failed device in an attempt to recover deleted files, you are most likely to end up with complete data loss.

 Delivering professional data recovery services throughout the United States to both private users/business owners and government agencies, at SalvageData we utilize certified ISO Cleanrooms and adhere to the most demanding data security standards, which allows us to guarantee maximum confidentiality as we recover deleted files.